mu-serval-dev/ArtTag-Discord.js-Bot/README.md

 # ArtTag-Discord.js-Bot
-Discord.js bot for storing twitter, e621, and fa art post links along with emote reactions as tags.
-Art links can be viewed using these tags.
+Discord.js bot for storing art post links from various websites, along with emote reactions as tags.
+Art links will be queried and viewed using these tags.